ramontayag/ramontayag.github.io/source/2021-04-04-intro-to-bitcoin.html.markdown

 READMORE

-Though I'm not a cryptographer or a distributed systems programmer, having a computer science background, I more easily understood the technical side of Bitcoin.
+Though I'm not a cryptographer or a distributed systems programmer, having a computer science background allowed me to more easily understand the technical side of Bitcoin.
 Naturally, while learning the technical side of Bitcoin, I asked the age-old question: **what is money?**

 This quickly led me down the deep rabbit-hole of money and its history, banking and its history, fiat currencies, gold standard, economics, and the latest addition, macroeconomics.
 In 2019, it started to click for me: **Bitcoin is the most important invention since the Internet because of its potential to be a global reserve asset**.
 Since money is a winner-take-most game, I decided to set my sites exclusively on Bitcoin.